 - Dispose of used batteries immediately after they stop working.
 Keeping depleted batteries inside a device can lead to unwanted damage.

-- Remove batteries from any device that you are putting into storage and won’t be using for an extended period of time, including remote controls, kids’ toys, etc.
+- Remove batteries from any device you’re putting into storage and won’t be using for an extended period of time, including remote controls and kids’ toys.